About

 The first complete restoration

-The hotel closes to commence a multi-million dollar project to return it to its elegant look of the 1910s and 1920s and reinforce its status as one of the world's grand hotels.
+In March, the hotel closes to commence a multi-million dollar project to return it to its elegant look of the 1910s and 1920s and reinforce its status as one of the world's grand hotels.
 An exciting shopping arcade is added to the existing structure along North Bridge Road.

 1991